ibm-cloud-docs/security-verify/responsibilities-template.md

 |Task 3| {{site.data.keyword.verify_full_notm}} responsibility description  | Customer responsibility description |
 {: row-headers}
 {: caption="Table 3.
 Responsibilites for identity and access management" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.verify_full_notm}} responsibilities for that task.
-The third column describes your responsibilities as the customer for that task."}
+The third column describes your responsibilities as the customer for that task."}-->

 ## Security and regulation compliance
 {: #security-compliance}